ProxiBlue/reCaptcha/README.md

 ==========

 * Disable compilation
-* Edit the file <magento root>/app/etc/modules/ProxiBlue_ReCaptcha.xml, and set the active to false.
+* Edit the file <site root>/app/etc/modules/ProxiBlue_ReCaptcha.xml, and set the active to false.
 * Remove any theme captcha insertion code as described below in all sections
 * Clear Cache
 * Enable compilation